UMM-CSci-Systems/C-programming-arrays/README.md

 your results.
 With a little care, you can put the all the unique values in an unsorted array, and then ask your sorting algorithm to sort the desired bit of the array without messing with that important first element.

+# Final Words

+Be sure that
+* [ ] You follow our instructions
+* [ ] Your canvas group matches your github classroom group
+* [ ] You submit your repoistory URL to canvas (if your canvas groups are set up correctly this will only need to be done once)